19 Top Benefits Of Beekeeping

 15. Get surplus beeswax

-Like everything produced by honey bees, wax has various health benefits and is also useful as a skincare product.
+Like everything honey bees produce, wax has various health benefits and is also useful as a skincare product.

 16. Earn extra income

-Honey bees produce products that can be sold if there is a surplus that the hive can do without.
-Experienced beekeepers can also make money by breeding bees and selling them to people looking for more bees.
+Honey bees produce products that can be sold if there is a surplus.
+Experienced beekeepers can also make money by breeding and selling bees.

-If you build your hives into a large-scale operation, you may be able to rent out the hives to farmers.
-In areas where bees are in low numbers, farmers pay well to have their crops pollinated.
-Just make sure to choose the right bee breed for success.
+Commercial apiaries rent out the hives to farmers.
+In areas where bees are few, farmers pay well to have their crops pollinated.

 17. Get a tax break (if you’re lucky)